A Child's First Orthodontic Visit

 Your Child's First Visit

 The first appointment is likely to be brief to establish rapport, so the child feels comfortable.
 The mouth will be thoroughly examined to check for any problems.
-We are especially checking to see if there are any possible crossbites, an over or underbite, or even evidence that a habit may be distressing the teeth, such as thumb sucking.
+We are especially checking to see if there are any possible crossbites, an over or underbite, the presence of supernumerary teeth, or even evidence that a habit may be distressing the teeth, such as thumb sucking.
 From that point, we can determine if it is necessary to take any x-rays.

 If your child's teeth have no noticeable issues, then we will continue to monitor them throughout the developmental years and treat any problems as they arise.